aleshaleksey/fansys23/14-poisons-and-diseases.md

 An infected character might then be able to spread a disease.

-To cure a disease, it must be first diagnosed successfully, and then treated.The disease can be cured with a successful heal roll.
+To cure a disease, it must be first diagnosed successfully, and then treated.
+The disease can be cured with a successful heal roll.
 If the heal roll fails by less than 6, the disease then takes the mild route for the remainder of the duration instead.
 In this case the victim may attempt a CON save vs the [Treatment Threshold](#treatment-threshold), on a success it is cured.

 In addition diseases can be cured by spells such as ["Cure"](08-spell-list.md#cure).
-It should be noted, for cure in particular, that "S" class diseases can only cured casting the spell at 5 MP dice or above.
-Lastly, some diseases, notably supernatural diseases such as ["Zombification"](#zombification-a-class) and "[Dryad's Touch](#dryad-touch-s-class) can only be cured by supernatural means.
+It should be noted, for "cure" in particular, that "S" class diseases can only be cured by casting the spell at 5 MP dice or above.
+Lastly, some diseases, notably supernatural diseases such as ["Zombification"](#zombification-a-class) and "[Dryad's Touch](#dryad-touch-s-class) can only be cured by supernatural means, and in the former case, only before it has run its course.

 ____
 ### List of Diseases